appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Zookeeper

-This release includes Grafana dashboards for easier monitoring of KubeDB-managed ZooKeeper.
-The grafana dashboard shows several ZooKeeper specific data, status and diagram of memory and cpu consumption.
+This release includes Grafana dashboards for easier monitoring of KubeDB managed ZooKeeper.
+The Grafana dashboard shows several ZooKeeper specific data, status and diagram of memory and cpu consumption.
 You can check the dashboard to see the overall health of your zookeeper servers easily.
-As usual KubeDB-provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
+As usual KubeDB provided Grafana dashboards come in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
 Here's a preview of the summary dashboard for Zookeeper.

 ![zookeeper-dashboard](images/kubedb-zookeeper-summary.png)

 A step-by-step guide to monitoring is given [here](https://github.com/appscode/grafana-dashboards/tree/master/zookeeper).
 We have also added configurable alerting support for KubeDB ZooKeeper.
-You can configure Alert-manager to get notified when a metrics of zookeeper servers exceeds a given threshold.
+You can configure Alertmanager to get notified when a metrics of zookeeper servers exceeds a given threshold.

 To learn more, have a look [here]( https://github.com/appscode/alerts/tree/master/charts ).

 ## RabbitMQ

-This release includes Grafana dashboards for easier monitoring of KubeDB-managed RabbitMQ.
-The grafana dashboards shows several RabbitMQ specific data, status and diagram of memory and cpu consumption.
+This release includes Grafana dashboards for easier monitoring of KubeDB managed RabbitMQ.
+The Grafana dashboards shows several RabbitMQ specific data, status and diagram of memory and cpu consumption.
 You can check the dashboard to see the overall health of your RabbitMQ servers easily.
-As usual KubeDB-provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
+As usual KubeDB provided Grafana dashboards come in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.

 A step-by-step guide to monitoring is given [here]( https://github.com/appscode/grafana-dashboards/tree/master/rabbitmq) We have also added configurable alerting support for KubeDB RabbitMQ.
-You can configure Alert-manager to get notified when a metrics of RabbitMQ server exceeds a given threshold.
+You can configure Alertmanager to get notified when a metrics of RabbitMQ server exceeds a given threshold.
 Here's a preview of RabbitMQ alert dashboard.
 The dashboard shows an alert has been triggered for cluster being in critical state.

 ![RabbitMQ Alert Dashboard](images/kubedb-rabbitmq-alert.png)